-This premature sequel manages to deliver the sense of urgency to the narrative, better than those predecessors.
+This premature sequel manages to deliver a sense of urgency to the narrative, better than those predecessors.
 It also manages to have a complex villain in Zobrist; a realist with transcended thoughts to what he believes as an act to save the earth.
 To accomplish his purpose, he created a bio-weapon of mass destruction.
-Best thing is: he remains a shadow villain; giving a new urgency to Langdon’s repetitive puzzle-solving and escape mission.
+The best thing is: he remains a shadow villain; giving new urgency to Langdon’s repetitive puzzle-solving and escape mission.

 Many elements of Dan Brown’s Inferno are accessible to get filmed in a more casual fashion—less preachy, more actions.
-However, the sake of plot effectiveness in Inferno gives an impression that each puzzle are too easy to solve.
-Also, Inferno neglects all the details that makes the book an insightful thing to read; it focuses more on the protagonist being partially amnesiac (or repetitively passing out) than on portraying bunch of eggheads do the clever moves.
-Worse came worst, the decision to finally explain all the twist in details to the audiences makes what’s bland more bland.
+However, the sake of plot effectiveness in Inferno gives the impression that each puzzle is too easy to solve.
+Also, Inferno neglects all the details that make the book an insightful thing to read; it focuses more on the protagonist being partially amnesiac (or repetitively passing out) than on portraying a bunch of eggheads does the clever moves.
+Worse came worst, the decision to finally explain all the twist in details to the audiences makes what’s bland blander.

-The final 20 minutes might actually harbor the rest 100 minutes, when Ron Howard beautifully staged another cerca trova scene in Istanbul.
-Realizing that the time is ticking off on-screen (and off-screen), Howard escalates the tension into a jetcoaster of thrills.
-It gives a perfect illusion that, despite the staggered build-ups, Inferno will conclude in a poignant fashion.
+The final 20 minutes might actually harbor the rest 100 minutes when Ron Howard beautifully staged another cerca trova scene in Istanbul.
+Realizing that the time is ticking off on-screen (and off-screen), Howard escalates the tension into a jet coaster of thrills.
+It gives a perfect illusion that, despite the staggering build-ups, Inferno will conclude in a poignant fashion.

-Inferno might still look smart in the surface, but it really don’t give you pleasure on what you expect from Dan Brown’s adaptation, although it’s easier to follow.
+Inferno might still look smart on the surface, but it really doesn’t give you pleasure on what you expect from Dan Brown’s adaptation, although it’s easier to follow.